oam-dev/rudr/docs/concepts/traits.md

 The `volume-mounter` trait ensures that a PVC is created with the given name (`myvol`) using the given storage class (`default`).
 Typically, the `volumeName` should match the `resources.volumes[].name` field from the `ComponentSchematic`.
 Thus `myvol` above will match the volume declared in the `volumes` section of `server-with-volume-v1`.

-When this request is processed by Scylla, it will first create the Kubernetes PVC named `myvol` and then create a Kubernetes pod that attaches that PVC as a `volumeMount`.
+When this request is processed by Rudr, it will first create the Kubernetes PVC named `myvol` and then create a Kubernetes pod that attaches that PVC as a `volumeMount`.

 Attaching PVCs to Pods _may take extra time_, as the underlying system must first provision storage.